 I don’t know how I got it or where it came from, but Mom always said it was mine.
 Sometimes we are gifted small things that appear to be the epitome of small things.
 Yet, lifetime treasures are always packaged in small things because only small things have enough space to hold something that large.
 The Christmas tree was always tastefully … [Read more...]

-Christmas . . . what do you visualize when you think about Christmas?
+The Grand Contradiction Christmas . . . what do you visualize when you think about Christmas?
 Dancing lights, shimmering bulbs, air thick with the delicate aroma of turkey; wisps ascending from frothy cups of hot chocolate.
-Maybe your mind races warm with thoughts of carefully selected gifts, sugar cookies rendered brilliant by colored frosting and a dash of sprinkles, … [Read more...]
+Maybe your mind races warm with thoughts of carefully selected gifts, sugar cookies rendered brilliant by colored frosting … [Read more...]

 Am I Listening to the Lyrics? – The Music of the World at Christmas